How Defence Construction Canada thrived during the pandemic related shutdown

 • Assessed the provider QoS and interaction cost implications

 Project Delivery and Final Outcome

-The DCC cloud migration project was kicked off in the fall 2018, where a series of planning and design workshops were conducted, leading to a final architecture and the start of the implementation in the early spring 2019.
+The DCC cloud migration project was kicked off in fall 2018, with a series of planning and design workshops, leading to a final architecture and implementation in early spring 2019.

 By moving the services to Microsoft’s Azure Secure Cloud and Compugen’s Managed Services, DCC has achieved these primary objectives:

 - Migrate the in-house computing infrastructure to facilities hosted and managed by a third-party Cloud Provider to deliver a more secure, adaptable service.